joomla/coding-standards/manual/en-US/coding-standards/chapters/basic-guidelines.md

 ## Basic Guidelines

-This chapter outlines the basic guidelines that cover the files contributed to Joomla.
+This chapter outlines the basic guidelines covering files contributed to the Joomla project.

 ## File Format